arnold on Oct 29, 2018

 If someone clicks on one of your UTM links from a Facebook post and then continues on to your website and makes a purchase then your conversion code gets activated and we can see that our Facebook post led to a sale.

 For a blog, a desired action might be for someone to subscribe.
 A desired action for a law firm is for someone to call into the law firm to discuss their case.

 There are hundreds of different conversions and each conversion can be tracked in a unique way.
-In analytics we set these conversions up as goals.
+In Google Analytics 4 we set these conversions up as events and conversions.

 Let’s do this for 2 more goals.

 1) Set up a goal that tracks when visitors visit 2 or more pages.

 2) Set up a destination goal that tracks when someone visits your contact page on your website.
 Just use www.yourURL.me/contact which you can use to create the goal.
 (For my students, don’t worry if that page exists, you do not have to create the page on your website for this assignment).

 Once you have your goals set up you track how well your digital marketing efforts are going.
 Did you post on Facebook and get 2% of the people who visited the website to buy your product (A conversion).
 Did an email lead to 7%?
 Advertising 10%?